ProjectMeniscus/meniscus/README.md

 * Design for platform efficiency, durability and scalability.
 * Provide administrators with text search capability of all events processed and stored for a given tenant.
 * Provide well formed a set of API specifications for configuration and administration.
-* Provide common sinks for already existing systems such as Ceilometer [11].
+* Provide common sinks for already existing systems such as [Ceilometer](https://wiki.openstack.org/wiki/Ceilometer).
 * The architecture must be resilient to multiple failures.
 * Must support end-to-end run-time mutability.